We invite you to share in the abundance at Dark Wood Farm by joining our CSA!

 A Dark Wood Farm CSA share will introduce you to the wide variety of produce that can be grown in the Northern Kentucky/Greater Cincinnati region.

 Each week, you will receive the season’s best produce.
 Spring shares will be heavier on greens, lettuce, spring root crops, and herbs.
-Summer shares will lean toward tomatoes, peppers, beans, potatoes, sweet corn, cucumbers, and zucchini.
+Summer shares will lean toward tomatoes, beans, potatoes, cucumbers, and zucchini.
 Fall shares will contain root crops, salad greens, hardy greens, and winter squash.

 The line-up of veggies will change each week, but most weeks you will receive one or two bunches of fresh herbs (ex: cilantro, basil, thyme, sage, parsley), one bunch of root vegetables with their tops (ex: carrots, beets, turnips, radishes), one bunch of leafy cooking greens (ex: chard, kale, collards), salad greens (ex: head lettuce, bagged salad mix, arugula), a type of storage vegetable (ex: potatoes, onions, garlic, winter squash), one or more type of fruit (ex: tomatoes, cucumbers, eggplant, zucchini, peppers – yes, they are all technically fruit!), and one other miscellaneous item (ex: garlic scapes, okra, sugar snap peas, celery, green beans, radicchio).
 We grow lots of things that you can’t find at the grocery store, so expect to try some new-to-you vegetables.